OpenAddressesUK/theodolite/app/views/static/news/_posts/2015-04-20-bcs-press-release.md

 Jeni Tennison, Executive Director at Open Addresses said,

-“We’re delighted to receive this landmark funding from the British Computer Society.
+> “We’re delighted to receive this landmark funding from the British Computer Society.
 As our first funding beyond our initial Cabinet Office grant, this support is a demonstration of the wide interest in open address data.
 Addresses are a vital part of the nation’s information infrastructure.
 This funding will help promote the use of a common code for each address, enabling people to match and bring data together and to create better services that we can all benefit from.”

 Dan Rickman, Chair of the BCS LIS Group said,

-“The recent Ordnance Survey announcement that Unique Property Reference Numbers (UPRNs) are to be made open data has enabled the BCS LISG to sponsor Open Addresses to apply DNF principles”.
+> “The recent Ordnance Survey announcement that Unique Property Reference Numbers (UPRNs) are to be made open data has enabled the BCS LISG to sponsor Open Addresses to apply DNF principles”.

-- Ends -

-Notes to Editor
+**Notes to Editor**

 For media enquiries and interview bids please contact:
 Emma Thwaites - [emma.thwaites@openaddressesuk.org](mailto:emma.thwaites@openaddressesuk.org) 07990 804805